Force - Definition, Examples, Unit, Characteristics, FAQs

 1. Force brings the change in velocity or direction of a body, when the applied body may experience a change in its velocity or change in its direction.
 For example, when we apply some force on a stationary body, it gets some velocity and changes its position.

-2. Force is always defined by two parameters, one is magnitude such that it will always have some definite magnitude and as well as a particular direction.
-For example, a body moving in a circular path experiences a centripetal force that has definite value and direction always towards the centre.
+2. Force is always defined by two parameters, one is magnitude such that it will always have some definite magnitude as well as a particular direction.
+For example, a body moving in a circular path experiences a centripetal force that has definite value and direction always towards the center.

 3. If a body is at rest then it means all the net forces acting on it are zero and forces are added using rules of vector algebra.

-4. Force applied to a certain area creates pressure.
+4. The force applied to a certain area creates pressure.

 5. Force can change the shape of an object by producing stress on the object.